 Considering that the year is coming to an end, it is important for aspiring, as well as, experienced entrepreneurs and investors, to keep an eye on the trends that shaped the economy in the last year.
 Keeping an eye on trends and insights helps businesses analyse their current policies and review them to suit the market.
-These trends are also helpful in gaining industry insights while serving as an aid for better research, development, and innovation.
+These trends are also helpful in gaining Indian Franchising Industry insights while serving as an aid for better research, development, and innovation.

 With relevance to franchising, the year 2019 has been exceptional that taught many lessons to businesses.
 A franchise business has been and will continue to be, an excellent source to earn a steady income for investors.
 However, nobody presents you with a magic lamp when you sign the franchise agreement and you need to invest time, effort and strategy into making it into a success.
 Therefore, it is critical to understand some of the biggest franchise trends that transpired in the industry in the last year.